-Lake Frederick is a 117-acre impoundment owned by the Virginia Department of Game and Inland Fisheries.
+Lake Frederick is a 117-acre impoundment owned by the Virginia Department of Wildlife Resources.
 The department acquired the lake and a fifty foot buffer around the entire shoreline in 1981.
 Lake Frederick remains clear throughout the year and stratifies forming a thermocline during the summer months.
 The lake has a maximum depth of 50 feet and an average depth of 20 feet.
-Much of the shoreline and the upper ends of the two embayments contain standing submerged timber.
+Much of the shoreline and the upper ends of the two embankments contain standing submerged timber.
 Typically, the standing timber is located along the shoreline out to around twenty-five feet from the water’s edge.

 There is adequate bank fishing access along the breast of the dam and around the lower end of the lake.
 Boat anglers are welcome, but gasoline motors are prohibited.
 Only electric trolling motors are allowed.